sarthakastic/dl-sg-assignment/README.md

 ## Libraries Used

 - formik : for form management
-- react-redux: for state management
+- react-redux : for state management
-- react-router-dom: for validation
+- react-router-dom : for validation
-- redux-persist: for persisting values on reload
+- redux-persist : for persisting values on reload
-- yup : form form validation
+- yup : form validation

 ## Design Choices